sriyogesh94/dcos-docs/1.10/deploying-services/service-ports.md

 menu_order: 003.3
 ---

-Port configuration for applications in Marathon can be confusing and there is [an outstanding issue](https://github.com/mesosphere/marathon/issues/670) to redesign the ports API.
-This page attempts to explain more clearly how they work.

 You can use [virtual addresses (VIPs)](/docs/1.10/networking/load-balancing-vips/virtual-ip-addresses/) to make ports management easier.
 VIPs simplify inter-app communication and implement a reliable service-oriented architecture.
 VIPs map traffic from a single virtual address to multiple IP addresses and ports.

 # Definitions